 A journey to product success and its potential market fit consists of constant research and market validation procedures throughout the above-mentioned development stages.
-It is important to note that MVP, POthe best match for your business, it is crucial to evaluate the current state of your business model along with what has already been achieved and what the further needs and requirements within product development are.
+It is important to note that MVP, POC, and Prototype aren’t interchangeable, but relate to completely different and independent stages of product development.
+Hence, in order to understand which type is the best match for your business, it is crucial to evaluate the current state of your business model along with what has already been achieved and what the further needs and requirements within product development are.

 The goal of any business proposition is to meet the market demand and satisfy potential users with a product that will meet their needs, will be functional, and, of course, will solve existing market problems.

 According to Statista, the lack of market demand and fit is the primary reason why startups fail in their pursuit of success.
-42% of startups who haven’t defined the market need aren’t able to survive, whereas 19% of the failure rate make those who haven’t researched the competitive landscape.
-Another important fact to stress is that friendly user experience (UX) and defined in advance business model also influence the offering success making it 17% of failure within startups that haven’t contributed into them.
+42% of startups who haven’t defined the market need aren’t able to survive, whereas 19% of the failure rate makes those who haven’t researched the competitive landscape.
+Another important fact to stress is that friendly user experience (UX) and defined in the advanced business model also influence the offering success making it 17% of failure within startups that haven’t contributed to them.